rust-lang/rust/active/0000-regexps.md

 that declared the API of a regexp engine.
 That way, anyone could write their own backend and use the `regexp` interface.
 My initial thoughts are YAGNI---since requiring different backends seems like a super specialized case---but I'm just hazarding a guess here.
-(If we go this route, then we'd probably also have to expose the regexp parser and AST and possibly the compiler and instruction set to make writing your own backend easier.
+(If we go this route, then we might want to expose the regexp parser and AST and possibly the compiler and instruction set to make writing your own backend easier.
 That sounds restrictive with respect to making performance improvements in the future.)